Antonykishore08/react-native-new-ui-datepicker/README.md

 | timePickerDecelerationRate   | `'normal'`, `'fast'`, `number` | `'fast'`    | Defines how quickly the underlying scroll view decelerates after the user lifts their finger. |
 | selectedRangeBackgroundColor | `string`                       | `undefined` | Defines selected range background color.                                                      |

-## Contributing
+## 🙏 Acknowledgements

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+Big thanks to [@farhoudshapouran](https://github.com/farhoudshapouran) for the original inspiration and base structure of this library.

-## Consider supporting with a ⭐️ [Star on GitHub](https://github.com/farhoudshapouran/react-native-new-ui-datepicker)
+## Consider supporting with a ⭐️ [Star on GitHub](https://github.com/Antonykishore08/react-native-new-ui-datepicker)

 If you are using the library in one of your projects, please consider supporting it with a star.